 Fewer Calls, Superior Skills

-This creates another major opportunity for cost savings.
+This creates another major opportunity for cost savings in the future call center industry.
 Emerging software consumption models reject the perpetual licensing model in favor of seat-subscription-based or usage-based licensing.
 Cloud-based architecture effectively provides access to contact center software on a per-hour, per-agent cost basis.
 This enables contact center managers to continually measure the usefulness and the ROI of each tool.

 While full self-service remains the ultimate goal of enterprises in multiple sectors, there will always be a need for the human touch.
-Some customers simply prefer it, and as the IoT continues to develop, companies will need to deal with complex emerging issues related to device interoperability that bots are simply not trained to deal with.
+Some customers simply prefer it, and as the Internet of Things continues to develop, companies will need to deal with complex emerging issues related to device interoperability that bots are simply not trained to deal with.
 That’s why the contact center of the future is likely to be virtual – a cloud-based operation staffed by the finest talent on the planet.